 Facilities / Amenities

 The campground is open to overnight visitors only.
-Campers must use a pass card to pass through the electronic, security gate.
-The pass cards are acquired at check in with a $20, refundable deposit.
+Campers will be assigned a PIN number to pass through the electronic, security gate.

-Normal office hours are 8am - 8pm Mon-Thu, and 8am - 9pm Fridays.
+Normal office hours are 8am - 9pm.
 Campers should attempt to arrive during these hours.

 There are 115 tent/RV sites, 36 lean-to sites, and 4 cabin sites, making the campground Vermont's second-largest.
 Restrooms have running water and coin-operated hot showers.
 There is an RV sanitary station but there are no hookups.
 Fifty percent of the sites are large enough to accommodate self-contained RVs.

 Lakeshore areas permit water access for swimming and shore fishing.
 There is a boat launching ramp for registered campers and kayaks for rent through the park office.
 Check the nature center for nature programs, games, or entertainment.
 There is sand-court volleyball, horseshoes, a play area and a nature walk, all within the park.
 Campers are also allowed free entry to the beaches at Knight Point State Park seven miles north and Alburgh Dunes State Park nineteen miles north.

 This park has a park interpreter offering fun, hands-on activities.
 Interpreters are park staff solely dedicated to helping you learn more about the natural and cultural history of the park.
 Some popular activities include night hikes, nature crafts and games, campfire programs and amphibian explorations.